johanhedin/sdrx/README.md

 [![CodeQL](https://github.com/johanhedin/sdrx/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/johanhedin/sdrx/actions/workflows/codeql-analysis.yml)

-`sdrx` is a software defined narrow band multi channel AM airband receiver that uses a R820T(2)/R860 based RTL-SDR or a Airspy Mini/R2 dongle as it's hardware part.
+`sdrx` is a software defined narrow band multi channel AM airband receiver that uses R820T(2)/R860 based RTL-SDR or a Airspy Mini/R2 dongles as it's hardware part.
 It's also a program for experimenting with different SDR implementation aspects such as translation, downsampling, filtering, channelization, demodulation, interaction between clock domains, threading and audio processing.
-`sdrx` is written in C++17 and is tested on a x86_64 machine running Fedora 35 and on a Raspberry Pi 4 Model B 4GiB running Raspberry Pi OS.
+`sdrx` is written in C++17 and is tested on a x86_64 machine running Fedora 35, on a Raspberry Pi 4 Model B 4GiB and on a Raspberry Pi Zero 2 W running Raspberry Pi OS.
 Audio is played using ALSA.

 The dongles used during development are; [RTL-SDR Blog V3](https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles), [Nooelec NESDR SMArt v4](https://www.nooelec.com/store/sdr/sdr-receivers/smart/nesdr-smart-sdr.html),